SandileMajola/RIBCSS/README.md

 - Tests are in the "TestScenario" files
 - Configuration to execute these tests are done through a .runSettings file which is in a folder "RunSettings", Please ensure you configure your Visual Studio to use this configuration file.
 Please refer to : docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019
 - To run - Right click any of the "Tests" and select Run or Debug or alternatively you can run from the Test Explorer

+There is 4 Scenarios :
+- A test of the Combined Scenarios
+- A test for each scenario